Associate PI Scheme - FAQs

 Can I take part in the Associate PI Scheme remotely?

-No, you must be working at the site where the study is taking place so you can gain in-person mentorship from the local PI and get hands-on experience of delivering a study at a site.
+No, participation in the Associate PI Scheme requires you to work at the site where the study is being conducted.
+This ensures that you receive in-person mentorship from the local PI and gain hands-on experience in delivering a study at the site.

 Can I transfer/rotate from one site to another and continue as an Associate PI trainee?

-If there is already an Associate PI Trainee at the new site working on the study, then you will need to ensure that the local PI is happy to support both of you upon your rotation.
+If there is already an Associate PI Trainee at the new site working on the same study, you must ensure that the local PI is comfortable supporting both of you during your rotation.

-Both your original local PI and the new PI at your new site will need to sign off your checklist.
-We recommend that you ask your original local PI to sign off the checklist before you leave your old site, then when you have finished your tenure at your new site, get your new local PI to add their name and signature.
+We will then coordinate with both your original local PI and the new PI at your new site to gain approval.
+It's recommended that you have your original local PI sign off on your checklist before leaving your old site, and then have your new local PI sign off when you complete your tenure at the new site.

 What happens if the study I am contributing towards is paused/suspended during my 6 month tenure?